Threshold effects in SO(10) models with one intermediate breaking scale: Models

 There is also a contribution from the Yukawa coupling to the two-loop $\beta$ function above.
 However, since the RG running of the Yukawa couplings is somewhat model-dependent, we neglect that term in Eq.~\eqref{eq:2loop}.
 The $\beta$ coefficients $a_i$ and $b_{ij}$ for the models considered are listed in Tab.~\ref{tab:beta} in App.~\ref{app:beta}.

-Given the values of the gauge couplings at the electroweak scale $\MZ \simeq 91.1876\GeV$,
+Given the values of the gauge couplings at the electroweak scale $\MZ \simeq 91.1876\GeV$~\cite{Tanabashi:2018oca},

-the system of RGEs can be solved.
-Depending on the $\beta$ functions, precise gauge coupling unification may be obtained.
+the system of RGEs can be solved.\footnote{Note that we use the central values and neglect their uncertainties.
+Taking into account the uncertainties, the largest of which is about $0.8~\%$ on $\alpha_3(\MZ)$~\cite{Tanabashi:2018oca}, would impact the computed scales $\MI$ and $\MGUT$ by less than 5~\%, which does not affect our conclusions.} Depending on the $\beta$ functions, precise gauge coupling unification may be obtained.
 If it is possible, then that model is an allowed model for grand unification.

 The relevant experimental prediction of grand unification related to the scale of unification is proton decay.
 From the scale of grand unification and the coupling strength $g_\text{GUT}$ at that scale, the proton lifetime in the most constraining channel can be computed as~\cite{Nath:2006ut,Babu:2010ej}